-Author David Salyers says that there are three types: victims, naysayers and know-it-alls.
-I hadn’t thought much of the classification but have noticed it since learning of these designations.
+Author David Salyers says there are three types: victims, naysayers and know-it-alls.
+I hadn’t thought much of the classification, but have noticed it since learning these designations.

 We can choose to believe we are winners as compared to victims.
-Rather than imagine it won’t work out, you can choose to believe the problem will be solved, the game can be won, and the progress will be achieved.
+Rather than imagine it won’t work out, you can believe the problem will be solved, the game can be won, and progress can be achieved.

 You can choose optimism versus pessimism.
 You can adopt the attitude that every puzzle has a solution.
 That good processes lead to good results.

-You can favor learning and listening as compared to fighting to have your ideas win the day.
+You can favor learning and listening over fighting to have your ideas win the day.